-Tailored to your needs and objectives, our private tour can be completely personalised by visiting your specific places of interest.
+Tailored to your needs and objectives, our private tour can be completely personalised by visiting your specific places of interest or choosing from our selection of themed tours.
 Alternatively, you may choose to stick with our classic 90-minute tour route.

 Duration: 90 minutes